KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Debugging_Examples.md

 Now, this is strange.

 Typically, an Access Denied error occurs when trying to save a file or navigate to a directory that you don't have permission to access.
-* *Remember, we learned about read, write, execute (`rwx`) permissions in the Command Line class.
-You must have permission to interact with files on the cluster.*
+* Remember, we learned about read, write, execute (`rwx`) permissions in the Command Line class.
+* *You must have permission to interact with files on the cluster.*
-* I knew that *I* was running the script and generating the outputs (both files and directories), so I automatically have permission to access them.
+* *I* was running the script and generating the outputs, so I should automatically have permission to access them.
 * So it was unlikely to *really* be a permission issue.

 ### Step 2: Find the source